openstream/llm-visibility-monitor/readme.txt

 == Upgrade Notice ==

 = 0.7.0 =
 Introduces dual-tier user roles (Free/Pro) with configurable usage limits.
 Existing users auto-migrated to Free plan.
-Enhanced run confirmation and background queue processing improve user experience.
+Enhanced run confirmation system with usage tracking improves user experience.

 = 0.6.0 =
 This version introduces multi-model selection for prompts.
 Users can now select multiple AI models for each prompt, allowing for comprehensive comparison of responses across different models.
 The interface has been enhanced with a searchable multi-select dropdown for better user experience.